adr1enbe4udou1n/blog/content/posts/07-build-your-own-docker-swarm-cluster-part-6/index.md

 Be sure that Elasticsearch is correctly responding from docker nodes by doing `curl http://data-01:9200`.

-As a bonus, expand above promtail config file by adding a new job :
+As a bonus, expand above promtail config file for visualizing Elasticsearch logs in Grafana by adding a new job :

 {{< highlight host="data-01" file="/etc/loki/promtail-local-config.yaml" >}}